linhns/linhns.github.io/_posts/2025-10-07-a-website-refresh.md

-As I got nearer to the end of my university time, I jumped on the Rust bandwagon and the "build your own" trend, thus leading me to create my own templates to use with [Zola][zola].
+As I got nearer to the end of my university time, I jumped on the Rust bandwagon and the "build your own" trend, thus leading me to create my own templates to use with [Zola].
 The result?
 I got the look I wanted that looked like I put the default Ubuntu terminal on the internet, the sections and navigation I imagined and my website built in less than a second.